mario67/DallasTempI2C/README.md

 # DallasTempI2C
-my arduino library for ds18b20 with ds2482-800 use with DS2482MM library
+My arduino library for ds18b20 with ds2482-800.
+To use with DS2482MM library